-Any amount you withdraw will be taxed as income at your marginal tax rate, with the tax paid to SARS.
-A small administration fee may also be deducted from the withdrawal amount to cover the cost of processing the withdrawal.
+The amount you withdraw from your Savings Pot will be taxed as income at your marginal tax rate, with the tax paid to SARS.
+A small administration fee is also be deducted from the withdrawal amount to cover the cost of processing the withdrawal.
 You will only receive the net remaining amount in cash after any tax and fees.